 There are a number of reasons why a bankruptcy case can be dismissed.
 Typically, the causes go from intentional misconduct (i.e., fraud and bad acts) to the failure to do something like to file the correct forms with the court or attend a required hearing.
 Here are some of the most common reasons when bankruptcy is dismissed.

 When you file bankruptcy you must pay a filing fee to the court to administer your case.
 The filing fees are currently $335 in a Chapter 7 case and $310 in a Chapter 13 case.
 The court will dismiss your case if you fail to pay the required filing fees.

 Did Not Attending the 341 Meeting of Creditors:

 When you file for bankruptcy, you are required to attend a hearing called the 341 meeting of creditors this is not optional its mandatory.
-At this h this hearing the court appointed trustee and your creditors are able to ask questions under oath about your financial affairs and the paperwork that was filed in the case.
+At this hearing the court appointed trustee and your creditors are able to ask questions under oath about your financial affairs and the paperwork that was filed in the case.
 As a general rule the meetings of creditors last only a few minutes and not many of your creditors usually show up.
 However if you fail to attend the hearing, the trustee will typically move to dismiss your bankruptcy case.

 Did Not File All Required Forms or Submitting All Supporting Documents:

 Filing for bankruptcy requires disclosing all of your financial information to the court.
 This is done by filing a large number of forms including a bankruptcy petition, schedules, means test and other documents.
 If you fail to file all required documents with the court, your case will typically be dismissed after a noticing process.